What Is Growth Hacking: An Actionable Guide

 A/B Testing

-A/B Testing is a method which experiments simultaneously two or more pages to see which one can yield the best results.
-The channels you feel are necessary should undergo A/B Testing so that the best one can ultimately be used for your growth hacking purpose.
+A/B Testing is a method that simultaneously experiments two or more pages to see which one yields the best results.
+The channels you feel are necessary should undergo A/B testing so that the best one can ultimately be used for growth hacking purposes.

 For instance, if a social media platform is taken up for testing, then you will have to post different posts with different hashtags, post at different times, etc, to find out what works the best.